rudra-123-patel/DeaLaptop/README.md

 # DeaLaptop

-I made this project using HTML , CSS and Bootstrap card, I used basic JS for animation.
+I made a landing page for a personal project called DeaLaptop using HTML , CSS and Bootstrap card, I used basic JS for animation.

 ## Demo